Delete or Encrypt Confidential Information

 If you must store confidential information, encrypt the data.

-- Windows users should follow our instructions for using BCArchive.
+- Windows users should follow our instructions for using Bitlocker.

 It is also vital to make regular backups of your encrypted data, just as you would with any other important files.

-If you have questions or concerns about securely deleting or encrypting confidential data, please contact Computer User Services (or ACS for administrative staff).
+If you have questions or concerns about securely storing confidential data, please contact Computer User Services.